Please refer to 2020 Form W-4 FAQs if you have questions regarding the changes in the new 2020 Form W-4 compared to the 2019 Form W-4.

 You can enter an estimate of capital gains by checking the box on Step 1 that says “Receive unearned income such as dividends, interest, annuities, alimony, or a distribution from an IRA (not Roth IRAs), 401(k) or a trust.”
 You will then be given an opportunity on Step 2 to enter the amount you expect.
 Note, however, that the Tax Withholding Estimator does not currently take into account any lower tax rates that your capital gains may benefit from, but it will ensure that enough tax is withheld to more than cover that income.

-Depending on your situation, there are one or two inputs for this question.
+Depending on your situation, there are a few inputs for this question.

 - For a past job, we will ask for federal income tax withheld year-to-date.

-- For current jobs, we will ask for federal income tax withheld per paycheck and year-to-date.
-The last paycheck input refers to federal income tax withheld per paycheck.
+- For current jobs, we will ask for federal income tax withheld per pay period and year-to-date.
+The per pay period input refers to federal income tax withheld per paycheck.

-- If you’re filling this out in January and your most recent pay period ended in December of the previous year, then please input the federal income tax withheld per paycheck in the last paycheck input.
+- If you’re filling this out in January and your most recent pay period ended in December of the previous year, then please input the federal income tax withheld per pay period in the last paycheck input.

 The application is designed to handle withholding on a bonus.
 For a bonus not yet received, enter the amount in the “any bonuses you expect to receive later this year” field.
 Then, you may select a checkbox right under that field if you know that your employer will withhold tax on the bonus for you.